Skip to main content

 Benefits of using wool dryer balls over other fabric softeners

 It’s no secret that traditional fabric softener products and dryer sheets have their downfalls.
 For example, liquid softeners gradually leave a film on your fabrics that eventually makes the garment feel rough or your towels less absorbent.
-Not only that, but both of these products tend to contain chemicals that could be harmful to you and your family.
+Not only that, but both of these products tend to contain chemicals that could be harmful to you and your family as well as the environment.

 Here’s a list of the benefits of using wool dryer balls: